How to Make a Multiple-Exposure Image (Pep Ventosa Technique)

 Images all lined up

 Once your images are lined up, you’ll need to blend them.
 This is the bit that takes the most work, and there’s no right or wrong way to do it.
-Unfortunately, that also means there’s not one way to tell you how best to do it—it’s very much trial and error!
+Unfortunately, that also means there’s not one way to tell you how best to do it—it’s very much and error!

 Blending

 Add a layer mask to each picture and use your first image as a base.
 Starting on the layer above MAIN, you can make the layer visible and play with the opacity and blending modes.
-As I still want the subject to be recognisable, I’ve decreased the opacity as the go up: 2 is 55%, 3 is 50%, 4 is 45%, and so on.
+As I still want the subject to be recognisable, I’ve decreased the opacity as the layers go up: 2 is 55%, 3 is 50%, 4 is 45%, and so on.

 Play with the layer types and see which look best.
-I used a mix of Screen, Overlay, Exclusion, and Colour Burn, as well as Normal.
+I used a of Screen, Overlay, Exclusion, and Colour Burn, as well as Normal.

 Then, with a soft brush, start to brush over your mask on the layers, erasing any distracting ‘ghosting’ from other layers, and bringing out any details from your main subject.